deltachat/deltachat-pages/en/help.md

 **End-to-end encryption is established automatically** after a first message was received from an Autocrypt-capable contact.
-Delta Chat defaults to using end-to-end encryption with that contact, and the other way round.
+Delta Chat defaults to using end-to-end encryption with that contact.

 **End-to-end encryption automatically spreads** if you create a group chat with contacts where you previously established end-to-end encryption.
 All group members will automatically use end-to-end encryption with each other and in the group.
-However, if you add a contact where you didn't establish end-to-end encryption before, the group chat will not use end-to-end encryption.
+However, if you add a contact who doesn't use Delta Chat (and no other Autocrypt-capable client), or a contact who never sent a message to you, the group chat will not use end-to-end encryption.

 **In green-checkmarked chats, end-to-end encryption is guaranteed**